Council tax for students: when you pay and when you don't

 Don’t ignore it.
 Contact your council immediately, provide your student certificate, and ask for the bill to be cancelled.
 If you’ve been wrongly charged and already paid, they should refund you.
 Keep your certificate somewhere you can find it in case of disputes.

 If you’re a student living with non-students, you’re not liable.
 But here’s the problem: if a non-student housemate doesn’t pay their share, the council can chase other people on the tenancy.
-Get written agreements about who pays what before you move in.
-It saves a lot of grief later.
+Even if you’re disregarded, your non-student housemates are liable jointly and severally - meaning the council can pursue any of them for the full amount, not just asking them to pay their share.